seanmooretechwriter/dsa/README.md

 Combinatorics: Combinatorics is the study of counting and arrangements.
 It is important in understanding the complexity of algorithms that involve permutations, combinations, and arrangements.

 Set Theory: Set theory is the study of sets and their properties.
 It is important in understanding the data structures that are used to store and manipulate sets, such as hash tables and binary search trees.

-In summary, understanding these mathematical concepts can be very beneficial in learning and applying data structures and algorithms in computer science.